top of page

 Sold

-Naval Painter Göknil Gümüş Sungurtekin was inspired by the "sailors pulling a rope" in the impressions he got from the 2005 Old Salt Naval Exercise.
+Naval Painter Göknil Gümüş Sungurtekin was inspired by the "sailors pulling a rope" in the impressions she got from the 2005 Old Salt Naval Exercise.

 Göknil Gümüş Sungurtekin, in 2004, organized by the Naval Forces Command''8.
 He was awarded the 1st prize in the Traditional Sea Painting Competition.
 She won the "Marine Painter Award".
 He received the title of "Sea Painter" from the Commander of the Naval Forces Özden Örnek.
 2006-2004 Göknil Gümüş Sungurtekin participated in the Naval Forces Command Military Naval Operation, "Old Salt" in 2005 and made art works at the invitation of Naval Forces Commander Yener Karahanoğlu and Naval Forces Commander Metin Ataç.
 Göknil Gümüş Sungurtekin, who was awarded the title of Marine Painter and Honorary Major, became the "First Turkish Female Marine Painter".
 Naval Painter's Works are constantly exhibited in the saloon, museum and archives of the Naval Forces Command.